MatthewYee92/ghrsea05-code-along/README.md

 GHRSEA05 Introduction to Technical Student Presentations.

-Clone the repo down to your terminal.
+Fork down the repo down to your terminal.
 Then :

 ```npm i```